Hetansh-Mehta/StarterHacks2019/README.md

 # StarterHacks2019
-First App Developed :- Emergenc by: Cherian, Garima and Hetansh
+First App Developed under 24 hrs at StarterHacks2019 :- Emergenc by: Cherian, Garima and Hetansh